 If you decrease your weight, your lymphedema may improve, become more management, or even go away.
 In the New England Journal of Medicine study, researchers assessed people who once had a Body Mass Index (BMI) that was higher than 60 and lowered it to below 50.
 Of these patients, it appears that improvement/recovery from the condition is possible with weight management.

-What is the Link Between Obesity and DVT (Deep Vein Thrombosis)?
+What Is The Link Between Obesity And DVT (Deep Vein Thrombosis)?

 Since 1980, obesity has more than doubled around the world.
 Researchers have found that the number of deep-vein clots is also rising, indicating that obesity may be to blame.
 While doctors are still looking for an exact reason, they have confirmed that if you have a BMI of 30 or higher, you are more likely to develop a deep vein clot than those who are at a normal weight.
 When a clot forms deep within the veins, medical professionals refer to the condition as deep vein thrombosis or DVT.